s7techlab/cckit/README.md

 ### Define chaincode model

 With protocol buffers, you write a `.proto` description of the data structure you wish to store.
 From that, the protocol buffer compiler creates a golang struct that implements automatic encoding and parsing of the protocol buffer data with an efficient binary format (or json).

-Code generation can be simplified with short [Makefile](examples/cpaper/schema):
+Code generation can be simplified with a short [Makefile](examples/cpaper_extended/schema):

 ```makefile
 .: generate